Inclusion and Pupil Premium

 - have a parent who serves in the armed forces.

 First introduced in April 2011, the level of PPG for 2015-2016 is £1,320 per child from reception to year 6 (£1,900 per Looked After Child).
 This money is spent to improve the educational attainment of these children, thus improving their life chances.
-The Pupil Premium Report 2015-2016 details how the additional funding was spent last year and its impact.
+The review of Pupil Premium Funding for 2016-17 details how the additional funding was spent last year and its impact.

 Research (Sutton Trust, Education Endowment Foundation, John Hattie’s Table of Effect Sizes) shows that greatest impact on children’s learning arises from the following: